March 28, 20265 min read

 1. Whisperer — $14.99 lifetime for Pro Pack (download)

-2. Your Mac's built-in microphone — works fine.
-An external mic improves accuracy in noisy environments.
+2. Your Mac's built-in mic — works fine.
+External mic helps in noisy places.

-3. 5 minutes of setup — download a model, set your shortcut, add your dictionary terms.
+3. 5 minutes of setup — download a model, set your shortcut, add dictionary terms.

 Related: Voice Coding vs. Typing Speed, Voice Coding — Complete Guide, Dictation for Vibe Coding.
 See pricing and features.